 Above Oxeye Daisy (Leucanthemum vulgare) at various magnifications including an aphid living inside the flower that was extracted and viewed by scanning electron microscopy showing the insect's compound eye and a single bacterium on the surface of the eye.
-These photos show the range of magnifications I offer.
+These photos show the range of magnifications I can offer of various specimens.

 Above is a wide variety of substances including wood, caffeine, bone, citric acid and starch grains viewed with a polarizing microscope.

-If you require high magnification photographs for industry, medicine, forensic, education or personal use, including fiber optic, minerals, microchips, plankton, insects, Diatoms, Foraminifera, fossils, sand grains, coins, postage stamps, textiles, starch grains, botanical subjects, hair and other items contact me.
+If you or your business requires high magnification photographs for industry, medicine, forensic, education or personal use, including fiber optic, minerals, microchips, plankton, insects, Diatoms, Foraminifera, fossils, sand grains, coins, postage stamps, textiles, starch grains, botanical subjects, hair and other items contact me.
 I provide high quality images using specialized macrophotography and microscope equipment.
-By focus stacking multiple images I can increase the depth of field several fold.
-I currently own nine research quality microscopes providing specialized illumination techniques:
+By focus stacking multiple images I can increase the depth of field several fold and using stitching technology make images large enough for a billboard.
+I currently own nine different research quality microscopes providing a variety of specialized illumination techniques:

 Differential Interference Contrast - (DIC) viewing living cells and small organisms.